 The Doctorate of Education in Curriculum and Instruction (Ed.D. in C&I) prepares master teachers to become instructional leaders and curriculum specialists at the school and/or school system levels and who wish to develop expertise in the following areas:

 - Advocacy for equity in teaching and learning

 - Pedagogical leadership

-The Ed.D. in C&I is a rigorous, collaborative, interdisciplinary degree that consists of a rigorous, collaborative, interdisciplinary program between Department of Middle and Secondary Education and Early Childhood and Elementary Education, College of Education and Human Development, the Department of World Languages and Cultures and Department of Art Education, Ernest G. Welch School of Art & Design, and the School of Music, College of Arts and Sciences.
-This degree offers an interdisciplinary approach across Pre-Kindergarten through Secondary levels in multiple content areas, Art, Early Childhood and Elementary, Language and Literacy, Mathematics, Middle Level, Foreign Language, Music, Science, and Social Studies Education.
+The Ed.D. in C&I is a rigorous, collaborative, interdisciplinary degree that consists of a rigorous, collaborative, interdisciplinary program between Department of Middle and Secondary Education, College of Education and Human Development, Department of Art Education, Ernest G. Welch School of Art & Design, and the School of Music, College of the Arts.
+This degree offers an interdisciplinary approach across Secondary levels in multiple content areas, Art, Language and Literacy, Mathematics, Middle Level, Foreign Language, Music, Science, and Social Studies Education.

 The degree is designed for curriculum leaders who may hold roles in schools such as assistant principals, classroom teachers, coaches, curriculum developers, department chairs, principals, subject/content area coordinators at the school or county level, and clinical faculty.
 Graduates from this degree program will be employed by public and private schools, school systems, and other educational entities in the Atlanta metro area, the state of Georgia, and in national and international schools and education organizations.